 Grandma’s Sunday Meatballs and Sauce is the ultimate Sunday night dinner.
 This recipe cooks for hours so your house smells amazing by dinner time!

-So they lived on separate floors but they were always together, cooking and eating.
+They lived on separate floors but they were always together, cooking and eating.

 That’s pretty much what they did.
 Cook and eat.